 Fortunately I’m able to come up with some concepts for last night’s client meeting – I’m actually pretty happy with the drawings, and the clients are ecstatic.
 Now if I can just get this blog post underway.
 So where were we anyways?
 Oh yeah, in my last post I left off with the promise of discussion on the significance of plant form, texture and colour.

-We choose plants for any or all of these characteristics, but in order to arrange them appropriately we need to understand how specific traits will play out in the garden scenario, in relation to other plants.
+We choose plants for any or all of these characteristics (form, texture and/or colour), but in order to arrange them appropriately we need to understand how specific traits will play out in the garden scenario, in relation to other plants.
 To me, plant form is the most important quality a plant brings to a garden composition, so I’ll begin there.
 It is the various plant forms working in concert that creates a sight-line.
 Much like a city skyline, the landscape sight-line is what we experience when viewing the garden from more distant vantage points – across the street or down the road.
 It allows us to see the garden in its larger essence.

 As well, the form of the garden’s woody denizens (trees and shrubs) makes a significant contribution to the creation of a true four-season garden.
 It is this that provides a sense of permanence in the garden – to see its beauty season after season, year after year.